|

 1961

-- Babes in Toyland ** - Annette Funicello and Ray Bolger in a pleasant
+- Babes in Toyland ** - Annette Funicello and Ray Bolger in a

-revised version of Victor Herbert's classic children's
+so-so version of Victor Herbert's children's

 Hammerstein's story of generational differences in a Chinese-American